vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 Retain means increasing the reference count of a class object.
-When a strong reference is created, retain count increases.
+When a strong reference is created, the retain count increases.

-ARC handles retain automatically.
+ARC handles retention automatically.

 ### Easy Remember:
 Retain = Increase reference count.